New announcement. Learn more

 Road Race

-Road races are a test of stamina, and strategy, with riders competing over long-distance, looped courses.
+Road races are a test of stamina and strategy, with riders competing over a longer-distance, looped courses.
 In mass-start events, the first rider or tandem to cross the finish line is declared the winner.
-Para road races feature athletes across multiple classifications in separate events, competing on handcycles, tricycles, tandem bikes (with sighted pilots), or standard bikes adapted to their needs.
+Para road races feature athletes across multiple classifications in separate events, competing on handcycles (H class), tricycles (T class), tandem bikes with sighted pilots (B class), or standard bikes adapted for riders with disabilities (C class).

 Para road races follow specific classification rules to ensure fair competition.
-Riders are grouped by classification categories such as H (handcycle), T (trike), B (tandem), and C (standard bikes), based on their physical abilities.
+Riders are grouped by categories C, B, H, and T, based on their physical abilities.
 Distances vary depending on the classification, with races typically ranging from 30km to 100km or more.

 Time Trial

-Riders, either solo or in tandem pairs, take to the course one at a time, with the goal of completing the distance in the shortest possible time.
+Riders, either solo or tandem, take to the course one at a time, with the goal of completing the distance in the shortest possible time.
 The rider or tandem team with the fastest time across the course wins the gold medal.
-Each athlete is launched individually at timed intervals, minimizing the influence of other riders and allowing for a fair assessment of their speed and stamina.
-Equipment is highly specialized, with aerodynamic designs playing a crucial role in maximizing efficiency.
-Handcyclists, for example, rely on streamlined hand-pedaled bikes, while tandem riders work in perfect unison with their pilots to achieve the best performance.